skip to content

 In preparation, Senior Examiners should acquaint themselves with the relevant Ordinances, including the regulations for the particular examination for which they are responsible and should:

-1. Liase with Course Organisers and/or the Head of Department to ensure all published information about the exams is up-to-date and correct.
-If there is to be a change to the form and conduct of the exam, a Form and Conduct Notice needs to be approved by the Faculty Board, and NST Management Committee, and published by the end of the Michaelmas term.
-The Education Section of the General Board have issued guidance on Form and Conduct Notices on their website.
-(The Faculty publishes current NST biology Part II Form and Conduct Notices).
+1. Liaise with Course Organisers and/or the Head of Department to ensure all published information about the exams is up-to-date and correct.
+If there is to be a change to the format of examinations approval should be sort from the Faculty Board, and NST Management Committee, and published by the end of the Michaelmas term.
+The format of examinations is publised annually on the NST website.

 2. In consultation with the Course Organiser, ensure that sufficient and appropriate Examiners have been appointed by the Faculty Board, and that if there is to be a change of Senior Examiner at the end of the year, determine which one of the appointed examiners will be the next Senior Examiner.
 This person should be designated as Deputy Senior Examiner.